 The Contractor shall provide, through its instrumentation supplier, magnetic flow meters, complete and operable, in accordance with the Contract Documents.

-Instrumentation supplier shall configure the flowmeter for HART Communications Protocol to communicate information directly to the PAC and SCADA system.
+Instrumentation supplier shall configure the flowmeter for Highway Addressable Remote Transducer (HART) Communications Protocol to communicate information directly to the PAC and SCADA system.

 Measurement and Payment

-The work outlined in this section shall be included in the lump sum price for Section 13120 – Magnetic Flow Meters as indicated in the Bid Form.
+All costs associated with the work of this Section shall be included in the price for Item No. A13.03 in the Bid Form.

 Sensor (Primary Element)